Kraków bid for the 2022 Winter Olympics: Bid logo

 The bid logo is inspired from the Polish decorative pattern called parzenica.
-The yellow square at the center refers to the shape of the Krakow´s old town market square.
+The yellow square at the center refers to the shape of the Kraków´s old town market square.

 Transport

 The main airport would be the John Paul II International Airport Kraków–Balice located about 17 km from the Main Olympic Village.
 Direct trains used to cover the route between Kraków Główny train station and the airport in 15 minutes but the connection was suspended in early 2014, because the rail track and stations are being renovated and upgraded.
 3,647,616 people used the airport in 2013, giving Kraków Airport 15 percent of all air passenger traffic in Poland.
 Currently, the airport offers 59 connections and is operated by 2 terminals (international T1 and national T2).
 The Katowice International Airport is located about 75 minutes from Kraków.
 The Poprad-Tatry Airport is located 60 km from Jasná.

 Kraków has no suburban rail system, but there are plans to develop such a system.

 Kraków is located on the A4 East-West highway.
 The road distance from Kraków to Jasná is 175 km, at least 2 hours 50 minutes by road in good traffic conditions.
 The road distance from Kraków to Zakopane is 110 km, 1½ hours by road in good traffic conditions.
 The Kraków-Zakopane road is notorious for traffic jams in high tourist season and during major sporting events.
 By 2022 the first 60 km will probably be expressway (S7).